Anthony Rizzo Player Props: Yankees vs. Rangers

 Anthony Rizzo At The Plate

-- He has hit a long ball in 13.0% of his games this year, and 3.7% of his chances at the plate.
+- In 12.9% of his games this year, he has hit a long ball, and 3.7% of his trips to the plate.

-- In 36.2% of his games this year, Rizzo has notched at least one RBI.
-In nine of those games (13.0%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.
+- Rizzo has picked up an RBI in 35.7% of his games this season, with two or more RBI in 12.9% of his games.
+He has also produced three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.